StorytellerCZ/UMF/user_guide_src/source/libraries/image_lib.rst

 Watermarking Preferences
 ========================

-This table shown the preferences that are available for both types of watermarking (text or overlay)
+This table shows the preferences that are available for both types of watermarking (text or overlay)

 ======================= =================== ======================= ==========================================================================